CrunchyData/pgSimload/doc/02_examples.md

 You can find several examples of usage in the main directory of the project under `examples/`.

+Note that since version 1.3.3, if you want to get rid of the welcome message banner at the start of pgSimload, you can add the parameter `-silent` to each of the examples expressed down here.
+If you do so, please remember that pgSimload can be exited any time by pressing the `ESC` key.

 ## `examples/SQL-Loop/simple/`

 This example is the simpliest example of the SQL-Loop mode!